 I accept this 'guilt.'"

 In the year 2029, the mysterious Apocalypse Virus spreads and plunges all of Japan into a state of emergency in a period of chaos known as Lost Christmas.
 Eventually, an international organization known as the GHQ intervenes with martial law and restores order to Japan at the expense of its independence.Ten years later in 2039, Shu Ouma, an asocial 17-year-old high school student who often keeps to himself in school, meets Inori Yuzuriha, lead singer for Egoist, when visiting one of his favorite places on his way home from school.
 Shu is a big fan of Inori, who has taken the internet world by storm, and is surprised to meet her in person.
 However, he soon discovers the other side of her: Inori is a member of the Funeral Parlor, a resistance group that aims to liberate Japan from the clutches of the GHQ.From that point on, Shu takes part in the actions of Funeral Parlor and the "king's mark" appears on his right hand.
-This mark bestows upon him the "power of kings," the ability to reach inside someone else's body and extract and materialize a weapon, or "Void," from it.Directed by TetsuroAraki, with a story written by Hiroyuki Yoshino (with the help of Ichiro Okouchi), music by Hiroyuki Sawano, and character designs by redjuice and further music composed by Ryo, both of them members of the popular J-pop band Supercell, Guilty Crown is a work by Production I.G that aired on the noitaminA block.
-Funimation simulcast the series, with a DVD and Blu-Ray release in August 2013.A manga adaptation is being published by Square Enix's Gangan Comics in their Monthly Shonen Gangan label, and a Nitro+-produced PC game spinoff titled Guilty Crown: Lost Christmas, with a story written by Jin Haganeya, who is also part of the show's writing team, and released in 2012.The first twelve episodes are more or less roughlycomparable to the likes of Neon Genesis Evangelion.
+This mark bestows upon him the "power of kings," the ability to reach inside someone else's body and extract and materialize a weapon, or "Void," from it.Directed by TetsuroAraki, with a story written by Hiroyuki Yoshino (with the help of Ichiro Okouchi), music by Hiroyuki Sawano, and character designs by redjuice and further music composed by Ryo, both of them members of the popular J-pop band Supercell, Guilty Crown is a work by Production I.G that aired on the Noitamina block.
+Funimation simulcast the series, with a DVD and Blu-Ray release in August 2013.A manga adaptation based on only the first 12 episodes is published by Square Enix's Gangan Comics in their Monthly Shonen Gangan label, and a Nitro+-produced PC game spinoff titled Guilty Crown: Lost Christmas, with a story written by Jin Haganeya, who is also part of the show's writing team, and released in 2012.The first twelve episodes are more or less roughlycomparable to the likes of Neon Genesis Evangelion.
 When Loop 7, the area where most of the events take place, gets locked down, comparisons to Infinite Ryvius and Devil Survivor start to become common for a while and, in the end, the series goes right back to Eva territory for its conclusion.For the list of Wham Episodes, go to here.No relation to Guilty Gear.
 Except that both series have an awesome soundtrack.

 Provides Examples Of: